UAE Property Market Trends 2025: Growth, Risks & Opportunities

 Strong Economy: The Foundation of Property Demand

-GDP Growth & Sectoral Contributions
+GDP Growth and Sectoral Contributions

 Smart Government Plans: Fueling Investment and Talent